Headless CMS for marketers – the must knows

 Written by Vegard Ottervig on

 As a web editor or a marketer, you have most likely experienced more than once that your content management system has worked against you, instead of supporting you.

 While the technological developments of the past few years promise to make your digital tools faster than ever before, this isn’t necessarily true.
 Bigger often means more bloated, not faster.
 And the advanced digital experience platforms (DXPs) are certainly bigger than ever before.

 A headless CMS instead works with content through form-based inputs.
-The content in these forms, whether it is a header, a snippet, an image field, or your body text, will then be sent to different channels (desktop, mobile, wearable, IoT, signage)—where the developers are responsible for the presentation.
+The content in these forms, whether it is a header, a snippet, an image field, or your body text, will then be sent to different channels (desktop, mobile, wearable, IoT, voice, signage)—where the developers are responsible for the presentation.

 The headless approach thus fosters closer collaboration between marketers and developers, as marketers now depend wholly on the developer to do great work on the presentation.

-As mentioned above, the present world of digital experiences and the foreseeable future will be characterised by a digital omnipresence.
+As mentioned above, the present world of digital experiences and the foreseeable future will be characterized by a digital omnipresence.
 In the past, the digital world consisted of stationary computers.
 Then came laptops, but the format essentially stayed the same for a long time.

 Learn more: The history of CMS – what has happened?